-- Rare complication leading to a loosening of the pelvic ring, causing pain when walking and severe tenderness of the symphysis; the patient has difficulty standing on one leg
+- Definition: a rare complication of the postpartum period leading to a loosening of the pelvic ring, causing pain when walking and severe tenderness of the symphysis; the patient has difficulty standing on one leg.

-- Diagnosis may be confirmed with an ultrasound or pelvic X‑ray.
+- Diagnostics: may be confirmed with an ultrasound or pelvic x‑ray.

 - Treatment: analgesics and reduced physical activity for 1–2 weeks

-7 W's of postpartum fever: Womb (endometritis), Wind (atelectasis, pneumonia), Water (UTI), Walk (DVT, pulmonary embolism), Wound (incision, episiotomy), Weaning (breast engorgement, abscess, mastitis), Wonder drugs (drug fever)
+The 7 Ws of postpartum fever: Womb (endometritis), Wind (pneumonia), Water (UTI), Walk (DVT, pulmonary embolism), Wound (incision, episiotomy), Weaning (breast abscess, mastitis), Wonder drugs (drug fever)